Aviation-Pro/aviation-pro.github.io/location.md

 From the M25, Leave at junction 29 and follow the signs for Southend A127.
 Once you join the A127 stay on it for approx 19 miles, you will enter a 40MPH limit, at this point watch for speed cameras.

 Shortly after you will see a junction with traffic lights ahead of you.
-Please enter the left lane and turn off into Progress Road Industrial Estate and look out for Rotable Repairs on your right-hand side once you have entered Progress Road.
+Please enter the left lane and turn off into Progress Road Industrial Estate and look out for Aviation Pro on your right-hand side once you have entered Progress Road.

 Please turn into the carpark and find an available space.
 There’s additional parking in Stephenson Road to the side of the facility.